nbecu/SGE/README.md

 ```

 ## Future plan
-- [ ] SGEntity class to replace SGCell and SGAgent
+- [x] SGEntity class to replace SGCell and SGAgent
 - [x] Score and EndGame Rule refresh at each round
-- [ ] Find a permanent repair for Agent drag and drop
+- [x] Find a permanent repair for Agent drag and drop
+- [ ] Classification for entities
+- [ ] Debug Init phase

 ## mqtt version
 SGE can function in mqtt betwenn differents clients.
 Require a broker like [mosquitto](https://mosquitto.org/download/)